rptrainor/rptrainor/README.md

 - Shipped first iOS and Android apps in the Apple App and Google Play stores.
 - Built and maintained a React and React Native component system across web and native apps.
-- Wrote smart contracts with Solidity to store records of changes to Pushquery records on the blockchain.
+- Wrote smart contracts with Solidity to store records of changes to Pushquery records on the Ethereum blockchain.

 **Projects**
 _How I Rebuilt Shaan Puri's Blog w/ Laravel & Cloudflare, to Get Perfect 100 Google Web Vitals Scores_ | 05/2024 | https://www.youtube.com/watch?v=jqpJQUmsCQA&t